Unathi-Skosana/hyperentangled-photons-masters-experiment/README.md

 ```
 The above code snippet grabs the translation stage connected to `ttyUSB0`, and
 tells it to move to position `PROJ_ONE_POS`, which moves the beam blocks in the
-experiment to block one of the paths in the Mach-Zehnder interferometer (see experiment schematic), which effectively performing projective z-basis measurement on the hyperentangled photonic state.
-With this, I wrote modularize code that allows one to specify other measurement procedures (Y, X basis measurements etc) relavant to my experiment.
-This [modularized code](https://github.com/Unathi-Skosana/remote-kdc-101/blob/main/server/src/app.py) is served by a [Flask](https://flask.palletsprojects.com/en/2.1.x/) application running on a Raspiberry Pi, on which the connected are motors.
+experiment to block one of the paths in the Mach-Zehnder interferometer (see experiment schematic), which effectively performs a projective z-basis measurement on the hyperentangled photonic state.
+With this, I wrote modularize code that allowed one to specify other measurement procedures (Y, X basis measurements etc) that were relavant to my experiment.
+This [modularized code](https://github.com/Unathi-Skosana/remote-kdc-101/blob/main/server/src/app.py) is served by a [Flask](https://flask.palletsprojects.com/en/2.1.x/) application running on a Raspiberry Pi, on which the motors are connected.

-Next, we need to collect the results of measurements described above.
-Single
+Next, we need to collect the results of the measurements described above.
+The single
-photon detectors collect photons from the experiment and output to a counter
-module that counts how many photons are detected, and also how many are
-coincident with each other or detected simultaneously within some time window
-(correlated photons); this module is often called a coincidence counting module
-(You can see it's description [here](https://doi.org/10.1119/1.3116803)).
-It's
-core component is a field-programming gate array (FPGA), which in experiemnt is
-also connected to the same Raspiberry as the motors.
-We can similarly read the
-output of a FPGA from a USB port:
+photon detectors in the schematic, collect photons from the experiment and output to a counter module that counts how many photons are detected, and also how many are coincident with each other or detected simultaneously within some time window (correlated photons); this module is often called a coincidence counting module (You can see it's description [here](https://doi.org/10.1119/1.3116803)).
+It's core component is a field-programming gate array (FPGA), which in the experiemnt is also connected to the same Raspiberry Pi as the motors.
+Similarly, we can read the output from FPGA connected through a USB port to Raspberry Pi:

 ```python
 import serial